 In the Senior phase, pupils work on courses that lead towards National Qualifications at the end of S4, S5 and S6.

-In S4, pupils can choose to take a course in the History department.
-Each course takes four periods per week.
-For full details of the courses available, see the S4 Coursing Handbook.
-Courses currently offered in the History department in S4 lead to awards in:
+In S4, S5 and S6, pupils can choose to take courses in the History department.
+Each course takes five periods per week.
+For full details of the courses available, see the S4/5/6 Coursing Handbook.
+Courses currently offered in the History department in S4, S5 and S6 lead to awards in:

-- History at National 3, National 4 and National 5 levels
+- History at National 3, National 4, National 5, Higher and (where demand exists) Advanced Higher level

 The National 3/National 4/National 5 course in S4 consists of three units: